How to Choose Best Mobile Analytics Platform For Android Apps In 2026

 Spec Value What It Means For You

-Supported Architectures arm64-v8a, armeabi-v7a, x86_64 Covers all modern device types including Intel-based emulators.
+Supported Architectures arm64-v8a, armeabi-v7a, x86_64 Covers all major device architectures, including Intel-based tablets.

 How best mobile analytics platform for android apps in 2026 Compares